heyoeyo/muggled_dpt/README.md

 # Muggled DPT

 This repo contains a simplified implementation of the very cool depth estimation model from [isl-org/MiDaS](https://github.com/isl-org/MiDaS), with the intention of [removing the magic](https://en.wikipedia.org/wiki/Muggle) from the original code.
 Most of the changes come from eliminating dependencies as well as adjusting the code to more directly represent the model architecture as described in the preprint: ["Vision Transformers for Dense Prediction"](https://arxiv.org/abs/2103.13413).
+It also supports [Depth-Anything](https://github.com/LiheYoung/Depth-Anything) models, which use the same DPT structure.

 <p align="center">
   <img src=".readme_assets/turtle_example.webp">